jheinrichk/Silent-Night-Revit-Bridge-Build-Local-RAG-Index/README.md

 - Waits for the Open dialog to actually appear after selecting “Add files”
 - Uses full quoted paths plus `Alt+N` and `Enter` to avoid stale filename bugs
-- Explicitly waits for the dialog to close before pasting the next prompt back to ChatGPT
+- Explicitly waits for the dialog to close before pasting the next prompt back to the LLM
 - Reduces stuck cycles where text is pasted into the wrong window during QC PNG uploads

 ### Live self-improving RAG